devchallenges-io/curriculum/3-javascript/2-typescript/3-typescript-generics.md

 ### Practical Learning through TypeScript Exercises

 Engaging in _TypeScript exercises_ that focus on generics is a practical way to solidify your understanding.
 These exercises often simulate real-world scenarios, helping you apply theoretical concepts to actual coding challenges.
 Practicing with generics prepares you for complex projects by enhancing your problem-solving skills.

-By incorporating TypeScript Generics into your daily coding routine, you not only improve your technical skills but also become more proficient in creating robust, scalable applications.

 ## Best Practices for Using TypeScript Generics Effectively